The 485MW combined-cycle Long Ridge energy generation project is being developed in Hannibal, Ohio. Credit: Kiewit.

 GE signed an agreement with FTII to provide power generation equipment for the project in February 2019.

-In February 2020, power generation service provider NAES was contracted to provide operations and maintenance (O&M) services for the power plant.
+Power generation service provider NAES was contracted to provide operations and maintenance (O&M) services for the power plant in February 2020.

-Black and Veatch, a US-based EPC firm, is working with Long Ridge to develop plans for the safe integration of hydrogen blending in the power plant’s gas turbine.
+Black and Veatch, a US-based EPC company, worked with Long Ridge to develop plans for the safe integration of hydrogen blending in the power plant’s gas turbine.